 In this paper our objective was twofold.
-Firstly, we directly investigated the hypothesis that thermosensory and burning components of the TGI experience are mediated by spinal mechanisms in humans, by manipulating the location of the stimuli within and across dermatomes.
-Cold and warm stimuli were presented at a fixed distance on the skin, but depending on their longitudinal or tangential orientation on the arm, they elicited differing neural activity in the spinal cord.
+First, we directly investigated the hypothesis that thermosensory and burning components of the TGI experience are mediated by spinal mechanisms in humans, by manipulating the location of the stimuli within and across dermatomes.
+Cold and warm stimuli were presented at a fixed distance on the skin but depending on their longitudinal or tangential orientation on the arm, they elicited differing neural activity in the spinal cord (Figure 1).
 Our assumption was that cold and warm-related neural activity in the spinal cord was more focal (i.e., within the same spinal segments or within a few adjacent segments), when the stimuli were presented within the same dermatome, while more widespread, when the stimuli mapped on non-adjacent spinal segments (i.e., possibly 2 to 4 segments apart).
 Our past work using a similar manipulation involved measuring the experience of the TGI using a temperature matching task (Fardo, Finnerup, and Haggard 2018), which provides a composite measure of TGI perception, reflecting both thermosensory and painful components.
-Here, to probe possible distinctions between the two qualitative components of the TGI, we measured subjective indices of TGI perception using three independent visual analog scale (VAS) ratings of perceived cold, warm and burning sensations.
-Secondly, we investigated spatial order effects associated with the integration of cold and warm sensory information at the dermatome (skin) and segmental (i.,e., spine) levels.
+Here, to probe possible distinctions between these two qualitative components of the TGI, we measured subjective indices of TGI perception using three independent visual analog scale (VAS) ratings of perceived cold, warm and burning sensations.
+Secondly, we investigated spatial order effects associated with the integration of cold and warm sensory information at the dermatome (skin) and segmental (spine) levels.
 At the dermatome level, we used body-related coordinates to define proximal (towards the elbow) and distal (towards the wrist) locations.
-At the spinal level, we used segment-related coordinates to define more rostral (towards the head) and more caudal (towards the lower back) locations.
-Given the organisation of the spinal cord along a rostral-caudal axis, where each dermatome is represented across multiple spinal segments through the Lissauer tract (Kerr 1975; Lamotte 1977; Wall, Lidierth, and Hillman 1999), this study aimed to glean indirect insights into the spinal mechanisms underpinning thermosensory integration and the generation of the TGI.
+At the spinal level, we used segment-related coordinates to define more rostral (towards the head) and more caudal (towards the lower back) locations (Figure 1).
+Given that the spinal cord is organized along a rostral-caudal axis, where each dermatome is represented across multiple spinal segments through the Lissauer tract (Kerr 1975; Lamotte 1977; Wall, Lidierth, and Hillman 1999), this study provides indirect insights into the spinal mechanisms underpinning thermosensory integration and the generation of the TGI.
+If the experience of the TGI is reduced when warm and cold afferents are in different spinal segments (across dermatomes), it is highly likely that the spine is the initial site of illusory pain percepts.

 Results and discussion